mtn/cocoa-eh-hugo-theme/README.md

 #### Blazing fast

-Everything is made here to make the theme **really fast** to load : inline CSS, deferred Javascript, fonts loaded in an asynchronous way with replacement fonts when they're not loaded, etc. ...
+Everything is made here to make the theme **really fast** to load: inline CSS, deferred Javascript, fonts loaded in an asynchronous way with replacement fonts when they're not loaded, etc. ...
 Even with a GPRS connection, your blog is readable.

 > With gzip enabled, this theme takes less than **400**ms to load entirely, and the content is readable at only **50**ms. Also scores 99/100 on Pagespeed.